-Now, let’s tackle a few other handy, a bit of tongue and cheek, tips for your next trip!
+Now, let’s tackle a few other handy, yet tongue and cheek, tips for your trip to Portugal!

 Suggestion: You can either tote an inflatable seat around, or use your visit to strengthen those quads as you hover precariously over the throne.